NarvinSingh/js-babel-transform-import-extension/README.md

 # Babel Plugin to Transform Import File Extensions

-When transpiling ES modules with `import` statements to CommonJS modules with `require` calls, if you import other ES modules with the `.mjs` file extension, the resulting `require` calls will fail because all the transpiled `.mjs` files now have `.js` extensions, but the `require` calls still refer to the `.mjs` extension.
-This plugin will fix the `require` calls.
+When ES modules are transpiled to CommonJS modules, two things that happen are that:

+1. `import` statements are converted to `require` calls
+2. modules with `mjs` file extensions become `js` files in the output directory

+However, the paths in the `import` statments are _not_ changed in the `require` calls.
+So if you were importing any of these modules using a relative path and specifying the `mjs` extension, `require` will not be able to find them in the output directory.
+This plugin will rewrite the path in the `require` calls to have the `js` extension.

 ## Installation